19th Summer Olympics 1968. History of the Summer Olympics

 Before the competition of her fifth Olympics, Lia Manoliu injured her elbow, but she did not tell anyone except her husband, who was her coach, and went to the start.
-Having put all her strength into the first throw, she sent the disk 58 meters 28 centimeters, and no one could surpass this result.
+Having put all her strength into the first throw, she sent the disc 58 meters 28 centimeters, and no one could surpass this result.

 Gold medals (29)